 Email Protection - If you’re a heavy email user then you’ll want be on the lookout for anti-spam, spyware and phishing.

 Parental Controls - Parents need to look for software with easy-to-use parental controls and restrictions.

 Gaming Protection - Gamers can look forward to a "gaming mode," which prompts the internet security software to use less resources.

 Choosing the best antivirus software should be much easier with our expert reviews.
 Our experts have analyzed some of the best choices on the market, and each review covers a wide range of topics, including:

 But it’s up to you to decide which is the most applicable for your needs.
 If you need more help, check out all of our in-depth, expert reviews.
 These will help you understand what you should look out for and how to find the perfect antivirus solution.

-Aura’s combined antivirus and VPN plan provides protection for your device and Wi-Fi network along with 24/7 expert support for as little as $18 per year.
-Its all-in-one plans offer additional protection such as $1 million identity theft insurance, online account monitoring, and social security number monitoring.
+Aura’s all-in-one plans offer antivirus and VPN protection for up to 10 devices.
+It also protects your Wi-Fi network along with 24/7 excerpt support for as little as $3 per month.
+Additionally, Aura offers $1 million identity theft insurance, online account monitoring, and social security number monitoring.
 Aura offers all its antivirus and VPN features in one easy app for Windows and MacOS (with VPN also available for Android and iOS).

 Norton gives you easy-to-use protection with in-depth parental controls.
 Depending on the package, Norton Security includes full antivirus protection, firewall protection, identity and financial protection, parental controls, email and spam blocking, password manager, PC optimization tools and 25 GB online backup storage for up to 10 computers or devices.